Bad Day at Black Rock: Critical response

-When Bad Day at Black Rock was released, the reviews were almost universally positive, with, for example, John O'Hara in Collier's hailing it as "one of the finest motion pictures ever made".
-Many reviewers noted the film's Western-like elements, comparing it favorably with High Noon, and cinematographer William C. Mellor was widely praised for his use of widescreen.
+When Bad Day at Black Rock was released, the reviews were almost universally positive with, for example, John O'Hara in Collier's hailing it as "one of the finest motion pictures ever made".
+Many reviewers noted the film's Western-like elements, comparing it favorably with High Noon and cinematographer William C. Mellor was widely praised for his use of widescreen.
+Film critic Bosley Crowther of The New York Times wrote: "Slowly, through a process of guarded discourse, which director John Sturges has built up by patient, methodical pacing, an eerie light begins to glimmer".

-Film critic Pauline Kael wrote that it was one of the "few reasonably good" films to have been released that year.

-Film critic Bosley Crowther of The New York Times wrote, "Slowly, through a process of guarded discourse, which director John Sturges has built up by patient, methodical pacing, an eerie light begins to glimmer."
 At the end of 1955, The New York Times included the film in its best ten of the year.

-Despite a storyline that she called "crudely melodramatic", Pauline Kael of The New Yorker heaped praise on the film for its direction and cinematography, calling it "a very superior example of motion picture craftsmanship".
-In 2017, critic Bilge Ebiri considered it to be "one of the greatest films ever made."

-Variety magazine's reviewer wrote, "Considerable excitement is whipped up in this suspense drama, and fans who go for tight action will find it entirely satisfactory.
-Besides telling a yarn of tense suspense, the picture is concerned with a social message on civic complacency."
+Despite a storyline she called "crudely melodramatic", Pauline Kael heaped praise on the film for its direction and cinematography, calling it "a very superior example of motion picture craftsmanship".
+Variety magazine's reviewer wrote: "Considerable excitement is whipped up in this suspense drama, and fans who go for tight action will find it entirely satisfactory.
+Besides telling a yarn of tense suspense, the picture is concerned with a social message on civic complacency".